Screen fatigue/Computer Vision Syndrome is harming your eyesight and sabotaging businesses.

 Screen Fatigue is now recognised as a Global Pandemic affecting between 50 & 90% of users in education and DSE operators in the workplace, often manifesting as presenteeism, lost productivity and eye fatigue.

 One simple routine that you can start right away is the 20-20-20 rule.
-This is where every 20 minutes, you look at something 20 feet away for 20 seconds.
+This is when every 20 minutes, you look at something 20 feet away for 20 seconds.

-WCAG 2.1 Website Accessibility Guidelines and “Colour Contrast Validation” implementation are often very much down to you, and/or your designers.
+WCAG 2.1 Website Accessibility Guidelines and “Colour Contrast Validation” implementation are often very much down to you, and/or the designers.

 However, the “reasonable adjustments”, adaptations and personal customisation/calibration of users DSE screens for accessibility, are not something that can be provided as a minimal “one size fits all solution.”
 For optimal results, they need to be individualised.